vigooktarioa/route-basic/README.md

-learn how to use route on React.
+learning how to use route on React.